joshschaff/StudyPied/README.md

 > **pied** \ ˈpīd \  *adj.* • of two or more colors in blotches [(Marriam-Webster)](https://www.merriam-webster.com/dictionary/pied)

 ### What is StudyPied?
-The modern student is commonly tasked with supplementing their learning via the collection and organization of information from a variety of technology based sources.
-StudyPied provides the end user a one-stop-shop GUI application to aid in the creation of such organized collections, herein refered to as "study guides" or simple "guides."
+The modern student is commonly tasked with supplementing their learning via the collection and organization of information from a variety of technology based content.
+StudyPied provides the end user a one-stop-shop gui application to aid in the creation of such organized collections, herein refered to as "study guides" or simple "guides."

 ### Features
 - Importing of guides from...